garrettwrong/cuTWED/README.rst

 ^^^^^^

-Once you have the CUDA C library readied, we can use ``pip`` for the python bindings.
+Once you have the CUDA C library readied, we can use ``pip`` for the Python bindings.
 From the root of the git repo:

 ::

     pip install .

-If you are planning to edit the code, youmight prefer pip install in local editable mode instead.
+If you are planning to edit the code, you might prefer pip install in local editable mode instead.

 ::